Orange Tree Theatre: Design and conversion

 The school conversion and construction design were undertaken by Iain Mackintosh as head of the Theatre Projects Consultants team.
 The design intent was to retain the same sense of intimacy as the old theatre, thus calling for an unusually small acting area.

 The solution was to create, at stage level, no more than three rows of shallow raked seating on any side of the acting area, plus an irregular, timber-clad gallery above of only one row (which helps to "paper the wall with people") under which actors could circulate on two sides to reach the stage entrances at all four corners of the playing space.
 Foyers and dressing rooms were sited in the rebuilt house of the former headmaster, while the theatre space itself is built where once were the assembly hall and school playground.

 Any fears that the special atmosphere of the old theatre would be lost proved unfounded, and close links were formed with the Stephen Joseph Theatre in Scarborough, also founded as an in-the-round theatre by Sir Alan Ayckbourn.

 £750,000 was raised by an appeal, launched in 1988 by Richmond residents Sir Richard and Lady Attenborough.

 2003 extension

 In 2003 the former Royal Bank of Scotland building next door to the new theatre was modified and re-opened as a dedicated space for rehearsals, set-building and costume storage, significantly expanding and improving the Orange Tree Theatre's operation.

 Arts Council funding

 In July 2014, Arts Council England removed the theatre from its list of National Portfolio Organisations from 2015, which means the theatre has to bridge the funding gap with that from external sources.
 In July 2016, Arts Council England announced that it would be awarding £75,000 to the Orange Tree Theatre over the next three years as part of the Catalyst: Evolve fund which matches fundraised income.

+2020s renovations

+The building was again renovated in 2026, with various upgrades made to improve access to the building - including replacing the steps at the front of the theatre, and tripling the number of wheelchair spaces in the auditorium.
+The upgrades also meant that the theatre's stage was available to wheelchair users for the first time.